piyushhagarwal/piyushhagarwal/README.md

 <div align="center">
 <img width="500"  src="https://images.unsplash.com/photo-1531297484001-80022131f5a1?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxzZWFyY2h8NHx8dGVjaG5vbG9neXxlbnwwfHwwfHx8MA%3D%3D&w=1000&q=80">
 <h1 align="center">Hi, I'm Piyush Agarwal! 👋</h1>
-<h3 align="center">I am a full stack developer with a passion for learning and exploring new technologies.</h3>
+<h3 align="center">I am an aspiring Rust developer and a versatile full stack developer with a deep passion for continuous learning and pushing the boundaries of technology.</h3>
 </div>

 As a developer, I stay up-to-date with the latest advancements in the tech world and am always eager to experiment with new tools and frameworks.
 In addition to my technical expertise, I am also fascinated by the study of human psychology.